mciotola/dynasty_game_ruby/README.md

 1. Download this file.

-2. Then run the program using Ruby on your command line, such as `Your prompt. ruby DynastyGame_v07.rb`
+2. Then run the program using Ruby on your command line, such as:

+`Your prompt. ruby DynastyGame_v07.rb`

 3. Then follow the displayed instructions.